-For many businesses, an effective API program is mission critical.
+For many businesses, an effective API program is mission-critical.
 Its inherent value to the user and internal business processes is undeniable.
-With the API industry growing so fast, selling your APIs can be your new business model.
-They are not only a digital advantage but can also be a great source of revenue.
-Here are a few things you should know about selling APIs:
+The API industry growing so fast.
+Therefore, selling your APIs can be your new business model.
+In addition, they are not only a digital advantage but can also be a great source of revenue.

-- 3 New Positions.
-A few years ago, these three positions didn’t exist in the job sector: API Engineer, API Evangelist and API Business Development.
+A few years ago, these three positions didn’t exist in the job sector.
+These are API Engineer, API Evangelist, and API Business Development.

-- Employment.
 Today, thousands of employees work in the API market.
-AWS alone has 600 open positions.
+In addition, AWS alone has 600 open positions.

-- eBay.
 Who started all this?
 Yes, it’s eBay in 2001.
-Now, over 60% of all listings in the website are added via their APIs.
+Now, over 60% of all listings on the website are added via their APIs.

 - Am I solving a difficult developer problem?